chevah/pymqi/README.md

 $ python setup.py bdist_wheel --plat-name=manylinux_2_17_x86_64
 ```

-It will copy the IBM MQ libraries at lib/shared_libs.
+It will copy the IBM MQ libraries at lib/ibm-mq folder.
 You can then publish the wheel file to your private PyPi server
 or somewhere in your build system.